This story was originally written for the Driven to Desire Challenge

 "No, I sure don't.
 But if it's anything short of throwing your body in front of a bullet, I don't want to hear about it.
 Just get it done."

-Banner clenches his jaw and fixes "the look" on the President; the same look he tried last week when the President insisted on holding the press conference in the Rose Garden, which ultimately resulted in Banner's best agent eating a bullet.
-The President turns away slightly, ashamed.
+Banner clenches his jaw and fixes the President with "the look," the same look he tried last week when the President insisted on holding the press conference in the Rose Garden, which ultimately resulted in Banner's best agent eating a bullet.
+The President turns away, ashamed.

-"Director," Jasper says softly.
-"Can I see you outside please?"
+"Director," Jasper interrupts, "may I see you outside please?"

 No, not loss.